ibm-cloud-docs/power-iaas/vpn-connections.md

 3. In the **VPN connection details** page, click **Attach another +** option to attach other local and peer subnets.
 Click **Detach** to detach the existing local and peer subnets from the VPN connection.

 For more information about attaching or detaching subnets by using CLI, see the CLI reference for [VPN subnets](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#vpn-connection-local-subnets).

+In addition to the subnet restrictions noted in [Configuring and adding a private network subnet](/docs/power-iaas-cli-plugin?topic=power-iaas-configuring-subnet), VPNaaS has the following restrictions:

+a.
+Subnets that represent `10.xx.xx.xx/8` is not supported.

+b.
+These additional subnets are restricted: TBD.

+c.
+You might get a "subnet not available" message while creating subnets in certain locations.
+Choose a different subnet to resolve this issue.